MLB proposes changes to intentional walks, strike zone

 Is this the year baseball raises the strike zone?
-Is it the year the sport finally does away with lobbing four balls toward home plate to issue an intentional walk?
+Is it the year the sport does away with the practice of lobbing four balls toward home plate to issue an intentional walk?
 Major League Baseball has made formal proposals to the players' union to usher in both of those changes, sources told ESPN.com.

 Neither of those innovations can be implemented without approval of the Major League Baseball Players Association.
 The union is currently in the process of feeling out players on the proposed changes, sources said.
 For either or both to take effect this season, an agreement would have to be reached "sooner rather than later," said one source, because spring training games begin in just two and a half weeks.